streamlink/streamlink-twitch-gui-wiki/Installation.md

   - #### DEB (Debian, Ubuntu/*buntu, Mint, Elementary, etc.)

-    Being worked on.
-See [the progress here][deb-rpm-packages].
+    Not available due to build/license/traffic restrictions.
+    See the [TODO][todo-packages] list and/or [this][deb-rpm-packages] pull request.
     Help is very much appreciated.

   - #### RPM (Fedora, OpenSuse, etc.)

-    Being worked on.
-See [the progress here][deb-rpm-packages].
+    Not available due to build/license/traffic restrictions.
+    See the [TODO][todo-packages] list and/or [this][deb-rpm-packages] pull request.
     Help is very much appreciated.

   - #### Other packages

-    Packages for other distros and package managers are welcome and help is very much appreciated.
-Please open a new issue thread if you want to help to create a new package.
+    Packages for other distros and package managers are welcome.
+Please open a new thread on the issue tracker if you want to help to create a new package.
+Thank you very much!

   - #### Custom installation

-    Download the archive from the [Github releases page][streamlink-twitch-gui-releases] and extract it to a folder of your choice (preferably to `/opt`).
+    Download the archive containing the **precompiled application** from the [Github releases page][streamlink-twitch-gui-releases] and extract it to a folder of your choice (eg. `/opt`).
 From the path of the application folder, execute the `add-menuitem.sh` bash script once for creating application icons and menu shortcuts (run as root to create those globally).
 Then run the `start.sh` bash script for launching the application.
 Depending on your distribution, the `xdg-utils` package may need to be installed first in order to create icons and shortcuts.

-    Example on Ubuntu:
+    **Example** on Ubuntu (just follow it loosely):
     ```bash
     # download and extract the archive
     # replace ARCHIVE_DOWNLOAD_URL with the actual URL
     wget -O /tmp/streamlink-twitch-gui.tar.gz ARCHIVE_DOWNLOAD_URL
+    # make sure /opt exists
+    sudo mkdir /opt
     # extract to /opt
     sudo tar -xzvf /tmp/streamlink-twitch-gui.tar.gz -C /opt